Welcome to the Rigging Dojo FAQ

 Q: What is the difference between a Course and Apprenticeship ?

-A: We offer two kinds of training for students, 8 weeks of Mentor designed group training where you learn more foundation or 101 style class vs. our Apprenticeship program, 4 weeks of intensive one-on-one training with a Mentor where you learn just what you want to learn at an accelerated rate.
+A: We offer two kinds of training for students, Mentor led group training where you learn more foundation or 101 style class vs. our Apprenticeship program, 4 weeks of intensive custom one-on-one training with a Mentor where you learn just what you want to learn at an accelerated rate.

-Note: Apprenticeships have prerequisites and also are only available for 10% future training discounts and Danger Room bonus training access.
+Note: Apprenticeships have prerequisites and also are only available for 10% future training discounts.

 Q: Consulting and corporate training: Do you offer any other services like private consulting, character rigging or motion editing for example?